-A room will be allocated for lunchtime detention (the library).
-If children refuse to do their 'wall time' consequence for making wrong choices when outside, they will be sent to detention.
-However, staff will not 'chase' after children - if a child refuses to comply with the 5 minute or 10 minute 'wall time' consequence, their name will be entered in the detention book and they will have to complete a full lunchtime detention the following day.
-Detention will be covered as follows:
+The hall is used for lunchtime reflection.
+If children refuse to do their 'wall time' consequence for making wrong choices when outside, they will be sent to reflection.
+However, staff will not 'chase' after children - if a child refuses to comply with the 5 minute or 10 minute 'wall time' consequence, their name will be entered in the reflection book, and they will have to complete a full lunchtime reflection the following day.
+Reflection is also used to unpick incidents that have happened.
+They should not be seen as a consequence, but as an opportunity to 'make amends'.
+Reflection is supervised by a member of SLT.